amirsojoodi/Manuals-and-Tutorials/Programming/VSCode/README.md

 4. Select Git Bash from the options.
 5. Click on the + icon in the terminal window.
 The new terminal now will be a Git Bash terminal.

+### VS Code currently do not support IBM power 9 servers remote development

+If that is your case, you can:
+1. Install the extention SFTP sftp/ftp sync
+2. Follow the instructions to add the server information from [here](https://marketplace.visualstudio.com/items?itemName=liximomo.sftp).